 - a sprinkling of toasted pine nuts (almonds would work too) and feta cheese

 - dressing: 1 part liquid strawberry pickling juice to 2 parts olive oil

 - Special Equipment Needed:None

 Make as much dressing as you think you’ll need.
-You can see the amounts in this recipe are loose, it’s really just a throw it all together scenario which hardly requires a recipe at all.
+You can see the amounts in this recipe are loose, it’s just a throw-it-all-together scenario that hardly requires a recipe at all.
 Toss the dressing with the spinach.
 Layer salmon, strawberries, pine nuts, and feta on top.
 Serve immediately.